serebrov/serebrov.github.io-hugo/content/posts/2015-05-20-cloudwatch-setup.md

 Files need to be placed under `.ebextensions` folder.
 I recommend extracting an archive into `.ebextensions/cloudwatchlogs-apache`.
 You can also put an archive file itself, but it will be not convenient to view/edit configs then.

 First two files ([cwl-setup.config, click to preview](/cloudwatchlogs-apache/cwl-setup.config) and [eb-logs.config, click to preview](/cloudwatchlogs-apache/eb-logs.config)) are generic and can be used as is.
-These files will setup CloudWatch Logs agent on the instance and configure Elastic Beanstalk logs publication to S3.
+These files will set up CloudWatch Logs agent on the instance and configure Elastic Beanstalk logs publication to S3.

 Note: you also need to enable the access for Elastic Beanstalk instances to Cloudwatch Logs: add the appropriate permission for the `aws-elasticbeanstalk-ec2-role` in IAM settings.